Continuous Combinatorics of Abelian Group Actions: Basic applications of the Twelve Tiles Theorem

 \begin{thmn} There is no continuous tiling of $F(2^{\Z^2})$ by the $d,d+1$ tiles such that every equivalence class omits either the $d\times d$ tile or the $(d+1)\times (d+1)$ tile.
 In particular, if we omit the $d\times d$ or the $(d+1)\times (d+1)$ tile from the set of $d, d+1$ tiles, then there is no continuous tiling of $F(2^{\Z^2})$ by this set of tiles. \end{thmn}

 \begin{proof} Suppose there is a continuous tiling of $F(2^{\Z^2})$ by the $d,d+1$ tiles, with each class omitting either the small or large tile.
 The proof of Theorem~\ref{thm:tilethm} shows that the tiling of $\gnpq$ (we assume $n>d+1$) produced comes from a single equivalence class, that of the hyper-aperiodic element $x$ constructed.
-Thus, we get a tiling of $\gnpq$ for all sufficiently large $p,q$ with $(p,q)=1$ without using the small tile, or without using the large tile.
+Thus, we get a tiling of $\gnpq$ for all sufficiently large $p,q$ without using the small tile, or without using the large tile.
 Say we tile $\gnpq$ without using the large tile.
 Since $n>d+1$, this gives a tiling of the torus tile $\Tcaca$ without the large tile.
-Note that the remaining tiles all have a number of vertices which is divisible by $d$.
-However, if we take $p$ to be relatively prime to $d$, then $\Tcaca$ has $p^2$ vertices which is also relatively prime to $d$, so not divisible by $d$, a contradiction. \end{proof}
+Note that the available tiles all have a number of vertices which is divisible by $d$.
+However, if we take $p$ to be relatively prime to $d$, then $\Tcaca$ has $p^2$ vertices which is also relatively prime to $d$, so not divisible by $d$, a contradiction.
+If, on the other hand, the small tile is omitted, then the number of vertices in each available tile is divisible by $d+1$.
+This leads to a contradiction if we similarly consider $\Tcaca$ and take $p$ to be relatively prime to $d+1$. \end{proof}

-Our next result concerns continuous subactions of $\fzs$ on clopen complete sections.
-We make this notion precise.